The Complaint Process

 - a physical or mental ailment, an emotional disturbance or an addiction to alcohol or drugs that may impair a registrant’s ability to practise veterinary medicine.

-A complaint may ultimately be resolved by consent with the veterinarian, sent to a discipline hearing or dismissed.
+A complaint may ultimately be resolved by consent with the veterinary professional, sent to a discipline hearing or dismissed.

 Reasons for Dismissal of a Complaint